-Notes from the field is a series featuring best practices in optimization from Optimizely's 3-star Solutions Partners.
+Notes from the field is a series featuring best practices in optimization from Optimizely Experimentation's 3-star Solutions Partners.

 This article was previously published on Conversion's blog, under the title Spotting patterns - the difference between making and losing money in A/B testing.